What is the difference between keywords and topics?

 How Similar AI automates topic organization

-Then the page creation system builds comprehensive category pages for each validated topic, complete with unique content, relevant product matches, and internal links to help customers browse.
+Then the Similar AI's New Pages Agent builds comprehensive category pages for each validated topic, complete with content from Content Agent, relevant product matches, and intent-driven internal links from the Linking Agent, which uses SERP similarity analysis to connect related pages and help customers browse.

 See this in action

-How Visual Comfort uses topic-based pages to drive $2.4M in new revenue
+How Visual Comfort uses topic-based pages to drive $2.4M in incremental revenue

-Visual Comfort, a premium lighting retailer, used Similar AI to identify thousands of topic opportunities across their product range.
-By creating comprehensive, topic-organized category pages, they achieved 29x ROI in the first year.
+Visual Comfort, a premium lighting retailer, worked with Similar AI to evaluate topic opportunities across their product range.
+For example, the Topic Sieve can evaluate thousands of potential topics and narrow them down to the ones worth building.
+By creating comprehensive, topic-organized category pages, they achieved, according to Jennifer Skeen, 29x ROI in the first year.

 $2.4M